nwidyanto/nwidyant9/README.md

 - 👋 Hi, I’m @nwidyant9
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Deep Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML/AI
 - 📫 How to reach me ...

 <!---